 The centrepiece of the album is a completely new work - a 1,600-word palindrome written by Murnane over the course of six months in 2006.
 Murnane recites the palindrome over a constantly shifting sixteen-minute minimalist musical score composed entirely from the letters of his own name, translated into musical notes by simple substitution code.

-Words in Order will be available on 180g audiophile vinyl, with a gatefold sleeve reproducing the original pages of the palindrome, in a limited, signed edition of 300 with included voucher for free MP3/FLAC download.
-Preorder the physical edition from Readings bookstores at www.readings.com.au/products/25620066/words-in-order
+Words in Order is available on 180g audiophile vinyl, with a gatefold sleeve reproducing the original pages of the palindrome, in a limited, signed edition of 300 with included voucher for free MP3/FLAC download.
+Purchase the physical edition from Readings bookstores at www.readings.com.au/products/25620066/words-in-order

 in Australia (overseas postage is available).